We provide free help and advice on applying for your visa and we are happy to check your documents and answer any questions.View content

 - The earliest you can apply is 3 months before your course starts.

 - You must apply before your current visa expires but your new course must begin within 28 days of your current visa expiring.

 - You’ll usually get a decision within 8 weeks, though it will take longer at busy times.

 You should carefully read the UKVI Guidance notes before making your application for a student visa.
 And if you have any doubts or questions about the application process please contact us.

 There are a number of useful links below to help you with preparing for your visa application:

-Whilst we try to ensure the accuracy of the information and advise given, the requirements relating to visas are complex and change frequently, therefore, the University of Winchester cannot accept responsibility for any inaccuracies or errors in its information or advice.
+Whilst we try to ensure the accuracy of the information and advice given, the requirements relating to visas are complex and change frequently, therefore, the University of Winchester cannot accept responsibility for any inaccuracies or errors in its information or advice.